mp-se/gravitymon/src_docs/source/gateway.rst

 .. note::

-  GravityMon gateway does not support the TILT options, if you want to use these I recommend Tiltbridge that has a lot of good features for that.
+  GravityMon Gateway does not support the TILT options, if you want to use these I recommend Tiltbridge that has a lot of good features for that.
+The main reason is that these formats have very little data and would require a lot of work to make the gateway add the missing information.
+Tiltbridge already has this support built in so it makes little sense to replicate that work.

 Home page